-Alexander Slade and Ben Reeder met whilst living as neighbours on Campus.
-A shared passion for charity shopping and a strong entrepreneurial mind-set led to their business idea now set revolutionise the charity retail sector with a new unique, online platform.
+Alexander Slade and Ben Reeder met while living as neighbours on campus.
+A shared passion for charity shopping and a strong entrepreneurial mind-set led to their business idea, now set to revolutionise the charity retail sector with a unique online platform.

-Initially we didn't really know what we wanted to do.
-We knew we were both were great friends.
-We knew we both wanted pursue a start-up venture, because that's what we were really passionate about.
-And so, we would meet every week and we would talk about anything and everything.
+Ben: Initially we didn't really know what we wanted to do.
+We were great friends and both knew we wanted to pursue a start-up venture, because that's what we were really passionate about.
+So, we would meet every week and we would talk about anything and everything.
 Until one day Ben mentioned this, and we thought let's give it the green light!

-In terms of developing the specific idea we immediately went with our stage one discovery phase, which essentially involved us going through every, every charity shop, so we could find.
-There's 13 individual ones in Colchester.
-We literally we went and all of them.
-And we said, hey, you know, we were suited and booted dressed up a little bit.
-And we just went and we asked questions.
-We pitched the idea, basically a quick elevator pitch and we said, 'would this be of use to you guys, would this be something that truly adds value to your store?
+In terms of developing the specific idea we immediately went with our stage one discovery phase, which essentially involved us going to every charity shop we could find locally.
+We basically did a quick elevator pitch and asked store managers: "would this be of use to you guys, would this be something that truly adds value to your store?"